 The SGM Extreme is a digital transport, so you need to connect it to a DAC, connecting via USB is by far and away the most popular option.
 Should you possess an older DAC without USB you do have the option to specify legacy outputs such as AES/EBU (including dual wire AES for dCS owners) or S/PDIF for additional cost.
-To be fair most people use USB.
-Taiko have just released an optional USB card which is £1700, this gives the machine an additional and greatly improved USB output over the standard USB output
+To be fair most people use USB to connect to their DAC, as mentioned above the Taiko SGM Extreme now comes as standard with the Extreme USB Card fitted (as well as the new Extreme Network Card).

 The SGM Extreme was designed first and foremost to be used as both a Roon Core and Endpoint and it really excels at application.
 I can pretty much guarantee you will never have heard Roon sound so real and so alive, but never wanting to stand still Emile and his team and been developing their own interface/control point so if you don’t want to use Roon (not everyone does) you have another option.
-TAS is currently in beta release but I’m delighted to announce it sounds significantly better than playing using Roon and that goes for both stored files and music streamed as well.
+XDMS is currently in beta release but I’m delighted to announce it sounds significantly better than playing using Roon and that goes for both stored files and music streamed as well.

 Weighing in at 45kg the SGM Extreme won’t be the easiest thing to move around but home demonstrations are absolutely no problem at all and demonstrations in my listening room can obviously be arranged as well.